Here we present general player settings. Specific player settings are available in each documentation page for the related feature.

 rememberQuality

-setting.
-The player does not store personal data when it uses localStorage, but only technical, anonymous variables.
-If you do not want the player to access the viewer localStorage set
+technical, anonymous variables.
+If you do not want the player to access the viewer

 allowLocalStorage